Glyncoed school is a category GREEN A school for the sixth year running

 After over eight years of invaluable service, we say a fond farewell to Mike Regan and Jane Francis, who have now stepped down from the Governing Body.
 Mike and Jane, thank you both for the wonderful contribution you have given as governors; you have both made an immeasurable difference to the lives of hundreds of children.

 We are delighted to welcome our new Non-teaching Staff Governor Kate Williams.
 Kate brings many years experience as a teaching assistant at Glyncoed.

 We are thrilled to announce that Glyncoed Primary School has been selected by NACE as one of its showcase schools demonstrating Best Practice in this field.
 Well done to all our staff, pupils and families!

 Congratulations to the school on achieving the prestigious NQA (National Quality Award) that is only held by 200 of the 2,000 schools across Wales.

-The governors held their seventh and final Full Governing Body meeting on 12th July 2021.
+The governors will be holding their third Full Governing Body meeting on Monday 13th December 2021.

 Recently completed training

 Additional Learning Needs and Education Tribunal Act (May 2021 update)